KxSystems/docs/docs/ml/automl/userguide/preproc.md

 ### Automatic type checking

-Given the automated nature of the machine learning pipeline being produced it is important to ensure that only types which can be handled by the feature extraction procedures are passed through the workflow.
-These types are problem type specific as outlined below.
-It should be noted that if a column is removed due to an inability to handle this type this omission will be highlighted in the output to console.
+Given the automated nature of the machine learning pipeline, it is important to ensure that only types which can be handled by the feature extraction procedures are passed through the workflow.
+These types are problem type specific, as outlined below.
+Note that when a column of an incompatible type is removed, its omission will be communicated to the user via the console output.

 #### Non time-series/time-aware model

-Due to restrictions in the the feature extraction procedures for "normal" feature extraction the following types are omitted from the extraction procedure
+Due to restrictions in the feature extraction procedures for "normal" feature extraction, the following types are omitted from the extraction procedure:

 - guid
 - byte
 - list
 - character

-Example output on passing of inappropriate type
+Example output for inappropriate types:

 ```q
 q)5#data:([]100?1f;100?1f;100?1f;100?0x;100?(5?1f;5?1f))